 The physical interpretation for the probability

 is the probability for a pair of independently created anyons $a$, $b$ to fuse into $c$.
-Here, we say two anyons are independently created if they are created separately by two string operators acting on nonoverlapping supports, see Fig.~\ref{44_Proof}(a).
-We will call $P_{(a\times b\to c)}$ as the \emph{fusion probability}.
-This physical interpretation has been explored in literature, see \cite{preskill1998lecture}.
-The information theoretic considerations in this paper rederives this physical interpretation.
-In more details, this physical interpretation follows from two facts: \begin{enumerate} \item $\sigma^{(a,b)}_{\Omega_4}$ is the reduced density matrix of a state with $(a,\bar{a})$, $(b,\bar{b})$ created by two separated unitary strings on the ground state, see Fig.~\ref{44_Proof}(a). \item By restricting $\sigma^{(a,b)}_{\Omega_4}$ onto $\Omega''_1$, see Fig.~\ref{Bulk_Restriction}(a), we get
+Here, we say two anyons are independently created if they are created separately by two string operators acting on nonoverlapping supports; see Fig.~\ref{44_Proof}(a).
+We will call $P_{(a\times b\to c)}$ the \emph{fusion probability}.
+This physical interpretation has been explored in the literature; see \cite{preskill1998lecture}.
+The information-theoretic considerations in this paper rederive this physical interpretation.
+In more detail, this physical interpretation follows from two facts: \begin{enumerate} \item $\sigma^{(a,b)}_{\Omega_4}$ is the reduced density matrix of a state with $(a,\bar{a})$, $(b,\bar{b})$ created by two separated unitary strings on the ground state; see Fig.~\ref{44_Proof}(a). \item By restricting $\sigma^{(a,b)}_{\Omega_4}$ onto $\Omega''_1$, see Fig.~\ref{Bulk_Restriction}(a), we get

 \end{enumerate}

 From the same reasoning, one arrives at the physical interpretation for the probability